 To get better, Gomez entered a mental health facility in Tennesse, where she had to give up her cell phone as a part of the program.
 "You have no idea how incredible it felt to just be with six girls, real people who couldn't give two shits about who I was, who were fighting for their lives," she told Vogue.
 "It was one of the hardest things I've done, but it was the best thing I've done."

-"It felt like I was seeing things I didn't want to see, like it was putting things in my head that I didn't want to care about," she said.
+"The brain," Hafeez explains, "depending on what you're watching, or reading, goes into autopilot mode."
+Because of this, transitioning from one activity to another is usually a challenge when engrossed—but when reward centers and dopamine triggers are activated, it becomes harder to disengage.
+"It felt like I was seeing things I didn't want to see, like it was putting things in my head that I didn't want to care about," Gomez said of the experience.
 "I always end up feeling like shit when I look at Instagram.
 Which is why I'm kind of under the radar, ghosting it a bit."

 Instead, try an app that will make you feel actively good about yourself, like our favorite mindfulness and meditation app of the moment: Stop Breathe & Think.